kevboh/longform/README.md

 To get started, right-click any folder you’d like to write a Longform project in and select “Mark as Longform Project.”
 You can always remove folders from Longform by right-clicking them and selecting “Unmark as Longform Project.”
 Unmarking a project does not delete anything: it just stops the plugin from tracking that folder and showing it in any UI.

+Once you’ve marked a folder as a Longform project, you can switch to the Longform pane and add scenes (notes in a draft folder) to start writing.

 Currently, Longform includes:

 ### The Project Explorer